aws-samples/serverless-patterns/sqs-lambda-ddb-cdk-ts/README.md

 2. In the script, replace 'YOUR_REGION' and 'YOUR_SQS_QUEUE_URL' with your desired AWS Region and SQS Queue URL respectively

-3. Using the command line, run the script and specify an integer for N (5 is a sufficient number for this demo) and for T(1 is sufficient for this demo).
+3. Using the command line, run the script and specify an integer for N (the number of requests per time interval - 5 is a sufficient number for this demo) and for T(the frequency in seconds with which to send the N events - 1 is sufficient for this demo).
 Keep this script running in the background until later in step 10.
 You should begin to see continuous messages in your terminal saying "Batch of N items pushed to SQS at ...".

 ```
 node push-sqs-messages.js N T